Kevin Hart, Tom Segura, Shane Gillis may be headlining Great Outdoors Comedy Festival, but Spokane’s own Kelsey Cook is sure to draw many local laughs

 “When I was in college, that was really the time when Dane Cook was booming,” Kelsey said.
 “I became more aware that stand-up comedy could be a full-time job and career.”

-After spending a summer in Los Angeles on a video editing internship and performing stand-up at open mic nights in the city of stars, Cook returned for her senior year willing and ready to go all-in.
+After spending a summer in Los Angeles on a video editing internship and performing stand-up at open mic nights in the city of angels, Cook returned for her senior year willing and ready to go all-in.
 She performed weekly sets in Pullman before graduating and spending a few years in the Seattle scene.
 She then spent three years opening for Jim Norton and found herself in the middle of her dream.

 “Jim Norton was kind of my comedy fairy godmother who made it possible,” Cook said.
 “Once you’re a full-time opener you’re typically able to do it for a living at that point.”

-Over a decade later, Cook’s success within the industry has only continued to expand and reach new heights.
+More than a decade later, Cook’s success within the industry has only continued to expand and reach new heights.

 Perhaps the prime example of not only Cook’s growth but her body of work thus far is her YouTube special titled “The Hustler,” which was also recently added to Hulu.